 The Third China-Israel Innovation Forum held in Shen Zhen

 From November 30th to December 1st, 2018, the Third China-Israel Innovation Forum, jointly sponsored by Tel Aviv University, Tsinghua University and the Morn-ingside Group, was held in Shenzhen.
 This forum aims to promote cooperative re-search and cooperative technological exploration and to foster joint ventures between the two countries.
 President Qiu Yong of Tsinghua University, President Joseph Klafter of Tel Aviv University, and Ronnie C. Chan, Co-founder of the Morningside Group and Chairman of Hang Lung Properties attended the opening ceremony.
-Also presented at the opening ceremony were His Excellency Zvi Heifetz, Ambassador of the State of Israel to China, Vice Mayor Wang Lixin of Shenzhen, and, attended the opening ceremony of the forum and.
+Also presented at the opening ceremony were His Excellency Zvi Heifetz, Ambassador of the State of Israel to China, Vice Mayor Wang Lixin of Shenzhen, and, attended the opening ceremony of the forum and delivered speeches.

 President Qiu noted in his address that the 21st century is an era of innovation.
 “World-class universities should not only harness their own unique education methods for greater development, but also take advantage of new resources and opportunities to enhance their global innovative capabilities.”
 The China-Israel Innovation Forum, jointly launched by Tsinghua University, Tel Aviv University and the Morningside Group in 2016, has always focused on the theme of innovation.
 The Third China-Israel Innovation Forum has established a good platform for China-Israel cooperation and development in the field of innovation.
 It was hoped that the participants could engage in an open dialogue and inspire one another to contribute greater wisdom and energy for the innovative development of both countries.